zoepicone/vuwgradecalc-fastify-api/README.md

 ## `GET /schema`

-Returns the request schema seen in `POST /` above—I just used this to get that JSON response.
+Returns the request schema required for `POST /` in JSON form.